7 Top Cultural Trends (2024 & 2025)

 South Korea has led the global eSports market for decades.

-The global eSports market is expected to grow 60% by 2023 and drive about $1.6 billion in revenue this year.
+The global eSports market is estimated to be worth approximately $1.6 billion.
 And that’s without including sales of hardware like computer mice and keyboards.

 In South Korea, eSports-watching is mainstream.
 There, each eSports event draws an estimated 10 million viewers.